123456789_123456789_123456789_123456789_123456789_

 Encodings

-An ERB template has an [encoding], which is by default the encoding of the source string; the result string will also have that encoding.
+An \ERB object has an encoding, which is by default the encoding of the template string; the result string will also have that encoding.

-You can specify a different encoding by adding a [magic comment][magic comments] at the top of the given string:
+You can specify a different encoding by adding a magic comment at the top of the given template:

 Error Reporting